 Cunningham’s farm and malting facility are located north of Marysville, Ohio, roughly a 45-minute drive from my house in Clintonville.
 Much of the drive cuts through the northwestern suburbs of Columbus, but the last leg is unquestionably farm country.
 As I leave Marysville behind, fields of corn and soybeans, bathed in the warm glow of early morning sunlight, stretch out on both sides of the highway.
 As I approach the last turn in my journey there’s no malting tower, large grain silo, or signage of any type to indicate my GPS has me on the right track, just an old wooden sign pointing the way to God’s Country Church.
 The god I believe in surely appreciates a freshly brewed pilsner, so I take that as a sign that I’m on the right track.
 Before long I turn into a well-maintained gravel driveway that leads to the house where the Cunningham family lives.
 The “malt house” is located in a modestly sized metal pole barn that sits a hundred or so yards further back from the road.
 As I approach Matt emerges and greets me with a firm handshake.
 After exchanging pleasantries, we head inside for my first look at a malting facility.

 Before we get too far into the tour I ask Matt to walk me through the malting process.
-I’ll do my best to recap my crash course, augmented by a fair bit of material I had to look up to fill in the holes in my hastily scribbled notes.
+I’ll do my best to recap my crash course, augmented by material I had to look up to fill in the holes in my hastily scribbled notes.

 The goal of malting is to convert the starch reserves stored in the kernels of grain into sugars.
 To achieve this goal the maltster must first trick the grain into thinking it’s time for the seeds to start growing, and then halt that process before the barley has a chance to grow.
 This is done in three steps—steeping, germinating, and kilning.

 The first step is to steep the grain in water for 2-4 days.
 This raises the moisture content of the grain to 44-48% of its total mass, activating enzymes in the barley that initiate the conversion of starches to sugars.
-The steeping phase consists of alternating periods of underwater immersion with aeration, and dry resting periods with ventilation passing through the grain.
+The steeping phase consists of alternating periods of underwater immersion with aeration with periods where the water is drained off and air passes through the grain.
 Once most of the kernels have started to sprout, the water is drained off for the final time and the steeping process is terminated.

 The next phase is to let enzymes in the barley catalyze biochemical reactions that convert complex carbohydrates and proteins to sugars.
 This phase, called germination, lasts anywhere from 4 to 7 days.
 The temperature and humidity must be carefully controlled during the germination phase.
 The chemical reactions that are taking place within the seeds generate a significant amount of heat, so that when malting grain on the multi-ton scale the maltster’s primary concern is keeping the temperature from rising too high.
 This is done by blowing cool, humidified air through the barley.
 This process also provides oxygen that is consumed during the biochemical transformation, while carrying away CO2 that is generated by those same reactions.
 As the barley germinates the rootlets of the sprouting seeds tend to intertwine as they grow, which if left unchecked leads to matted, tangled clumps of grain.
 In traditional floor malting the barley is spread out on a large floor that is periodically raked to prevent the rootlets from tangling.
 In a large-scale malting facility a combination of forced air blown up through the floor and vertically oriented, rotating helical screws continuously turn the grain to detangle the rootlets.